Sagargupta16/portfolio-react/README.md

 ## :pencil: About The Project

-personal portfolio - A dynamic and interactive React application showcasing my skills, projects, and professional journey.
+Personal Portfolio - A dynamic and interactive React application showcasing my skills, projects, and professional journey.
 This platform serves as a comprehensive hub of information, providing insights into my background, achievements, and expertise.

 ---